wp-plugins/wp-quicklatex/readme.txt

 == Change Log ==

 = 3.8.1 =
-* Switched to non-blocking connection to server to avoid delays/freeze if server is down.
+* Switched to non-blocking connection with server to avoid delays/freeze if server is down.

 = 3.8.0 =
 * Added rendering to SVG.